 - Your grief and trauma that happens when you lose a loved one in a tragic accident

 Since motorists suffer more severe injuries in accidents with large trucks, your UPS accident compensation will usually be larger than the average compensation in a car accident.
-Your legal rights are valuable, and you should not sacrifice them for less than you deserve.
+Your legal rights are valuable; you should not sacrifice them for less than you deserve.

-You need your own protector and defender when there are large companies that want to deny responsibility for the accident or pay you a fraction of what you deserve.
-As you can see, UPS and their insurance company are not all-powerful.
+You need your own protector and defender when large companies try to deny responsibility for the accident or pay you a fraction of what you deserve.
+UPS and their insurance company are not all-powerful.
 It is possible to beat them in court, and they know it.
-UPS may be motivated to settle with you to avoid multi-million verdicts like the cases above because UPS is on the hook to pay for what its insurance does not cover.
-UPS is the quintessential deep-pocketed company with more than enough money to pay you what you deserve.
+UPS is a $100,000 billion delivery company.
+They have plenty of money to pay truck accident victims.
+But when faced with the threat of legal action, they may be motivated to settle with you to avoid multi-million verdicts.

 Your Lawyer Will Work to Put a Number on Your Damages

-In any UPS accident case, one of the keys is to know how much money to seek in damages.
+In any UPS accident case, one key is knowing how much money to seek for your damages.
 You have a legal right to recover the full amount of your damages.
-Your UPS accident attorney will work with experts to determine what you deserve so you take the right starting point in negotiations.
+Your personal injury attorney will work with experts to determine what you deserve, so you take the right starting point in negotiations.

 Your lawyer may work with:

 - Medical experts to understand your exact prognosis

 - Vocational experts to know whether you can work again and what work you can do